 We have reached our exit.
 The hill curves gracefully upward before us.
 Two more lights and we are there.
-The sister who stayed when my mother left waves from her window and comes running down to greet a long bird’s-eye view of the hill.
+The sister who stayed when my mother left waves from her window and comes running down to greet us.
+Hugging us both, she grabs a bag and we cross the street.
+She lives in an upstairs apartment now and has a long bird’s-eye view of the hill.
 If it’s a holiday, the out-of-state sister, tanned and smiling, will have arrived with the baby.
 She will be in the kitchen talking with my mother.
 Her husband will be in the carport out back, discussing cars and drinking beer companionably with my father.
 My sister’s husband no longer wears his hair past his shoulders, and he and my sister have been married almost a year.
 He is accepted now.
 Marriage absolves the sins of the past.

 There is a bustle at the door with suitcases, bags, packages; from the kitchen my mother and sister come to help, from the carport the two men; the dog tears through the apartment, barking wildly, and the baby holds onto the coffee table, her eyes startled, her mouth open.
 This is her second time here, but she is too young to remember the ﬁrst.
 I hug the baby, who does not protest, and then my sisters, who do in jest, squealing delightedly.
 We all talk at once.
 These initial greetings can be unrestrainedly delirious; later the lassitude will set in, the resentments begin.
 Something sputters now in the kitchen, burning on the stove, and my father makes a derisive comment, eyes small.
 My husband, already in his customary corner, picks up a magazine and ﬂips through it.
 He dislikes confrontations.
 My sister’s husband looks away and takes a long, pensive draw off his beer.
 The three of us sisters glance at one another for a brief moment; then one runs to my mother’s assistance in the kitchen, trying to smooth things over, one of us always trying to smooth things over.
 The other two dandle the baby gently, holding her in their arms and cooing nonsense softly.
 Has it been bad today? the one asks.
 Her companion shrugs with studied nonchalance and glances up quickly, warningly.
 Best not to talk too openly.